-Learn How Probate Affects Tenants-in-Common Property
+How Does Probate Affects Tenants-in-Common Property?

+Holding title to property as tenants in common can't typically avoid probate, at least not without a little help.
 If your loved one has died and you owned property together as tenants in common, certain laws and rules determine who will inherit his ownership interest.
-It won't automatically be you.

-What Is a Tenancy in Common and How Does Probate Affect It?
+What Is a Tenancy in Common?

 Unlike with some other forms of property ownership, tenants in common are free to sell or transfer their shares to other people without the consent or permission of the other tenant or tenants.
 Each tenant reserves the right to include his share of the property in his estate plan, leaving it to anyone he likes when he dies.